ming71/CV_PaperDaily/README.md

 * Revisiting Feature Alignment for One-stage Object Detection
 * Consistent Optimization for Single-Shot Object Detection
 * Learning from Noisy Anchors for One-stage Object Detection
+* IoU-uniform R-CNN: Breaking Through the Limitations of RPN

 ---